SilasHofer/Ticketing-System/README.md

     4. Click "No" when prompted, and check the email you receive in response.
     5. Send a new email from the same address but click "Yes" in the Admin Panel this time.
     6. Check your email for the account data.
 You don’t need to reset the password, but you can if you wish.
-    8. Send a new email with the ticket title as the email subject and the ticket description in the body.
+    8. Send a new email with the ticket title as the email subject and the ticket description in the body And attachments from the mail is added to the ticket
     9. Log in to the web interface with the Admin account and look for the newly created ticket.
     10. Open the ticket, claim it, and add a comment.
     11. Check your email; you should have received three emails: one for creating the ticket, one for claiming it, and one for the comment.